-0.010-inch-thick sheet brass makes a satisfactory impedance matching device.
+A clever method of changing this to 50 Ω is by the addition of a $\lambda/4$ impedance transformer to the first quarter turn of the helical element wire itself.
+It has been found empirically that a 0.50-inch-wide strip of 0.010-inch-thick sheet brass makes a satisfactory impedance matching device.
 Cut the brass strip as shown in the figure.
 The strip is soldered to the first quarter turn of the helical element wire, starting 0.25 inch from the connector drilling.
 The underside of the strip must be flat relative to the reflector disc.
 Silver-bearing, lead-free plumbing solder is better than standard lead-tin solder and is highly recommended.

-The method of helix antenna construction involves a single central length of 1.0 in. diameter fiberglass tubing with the helical element supported on 0.375-inch diameter fiberglass standoff rods or tubes.
-Fig 23.49 shows the dimensions and construction for this helix antenna.
+The method of helix antenna construction involves a single central length of 1.0 inch diameter fiberglass tubing with the helical element supported on 0.375inch diameter fiberglass standoff rods or tubes.
+Fig 23.45 shows the dimensions and construction for this helix antenna.
 Carefully attach the helix support rods to the central boom as shown.
-Mount a 7 inch to $9^{1/4}$ -inch diameter (0.75 $\lambda$ to 1 $\lambda$ ) reflector plate to the frame with homemade angle brackets.
+Mount a 7 inch to 91/4-inch diameter (0.75 λ to 1 λ) reflector plate to the frame with homemade angle brackets.
 The helical element is slipped over the boom and stretched onto the support rods and held to the rods with wire ties.
 A homemade clamp plate and U-bolts are used to connect central rod to the antenna elevation boom.

-After attaching the helical element onto the support frame, solder the hole in the end of the first turn to the input connector, an N connector mounted from the back of the reflector plate.
+After attaching the helical element onto

+the support frame, solder the hole in the end of the first turn to the input connector, an N connector mounted from the back of the reflector plate.
 Position the impedance matching strip at 0.10-inch (2.5mm) spacing from the reflector plate and solder it in place.
 Then secure the helical element in place.
 On two samples of the antenna shown, the input return loss was measured in excess of -16 dB (SWR=1.38:1).
 If proper equipment is available, lower return loss and SWR values can be achieved with this tuning system.